Cool Season Grasses

 Once Italian ryegrass overwinters, it will want to produce a seed head.
 Most producers will take an early spring harvest (before heading) in its second year and then terminate it.

 Tetraprime Italian ryegrass is a great short rotation crop to use to produce dairy quality feed in a short period of time.
+See gallery below of Tetraprime being used on a dairy in northern Indiana.

 Meadow Bromegrass